stolostron/multiclusterhub-operator/README.md

 kubectl annotate mch <mch-name> --overwrite image-overrides-configmap=<my-config>
 ```

-To remove or edit this annotation to revert back to the original manifest
+To remove this annotation to revert back to the original manifest
 ```bash
 kubectl annotate mch <mch-name> image-overrides-configmap- --overwrite
 ```